hemmokarja/Live-Chat-k8s/README.md

 - The `build.sh` script is designed to be idempotent.
 You can run it multiple times without causing issues, which makes updating the app or reconfiguring resources a smooth experience.
 If you need to make changes to the app, simply update the code and run `build.sh` again.
 - You can access the cluster using kubectl commands from the IP address used during resource provisioning.
 However, to prevent inconsistencies in the Terraform state, it's recommended to avoid manual modifications to the cluster.
 - For testing purposes, the self-signed SSL certificate should be sufficient.
 However, in a production environment, consider using a trusted Certificate Authority for the SSL certificate to avoid browser warnings.

-## 📝 Other Notes

-Please keep in mind that this project is intended as a personal project, primarily for learning and experimentation.
-While it includes robust features like encryption, autoscaling, and high availability, not all aspects are designed to be production-ready.

 ## 📜 License